Wonders of Djibouti

-Although the country is not rich with natural or man-made heritage, there are some truly surprising landmarks, especially – the eerie landscape of limestone chimneys at Lake Abbe.
+This small country is not too rich with natural or man-made wonders, but, nevertheless, some wonders of Djibouti are truly surprising, such as the eerie landscape of limestone chimneys at Lake Abbe.

 If you see this after your page is loaded completely, leafletJS files are missing.

-Discover Djibouti like you have never seen it before.
-Whether you are a first time traveler or avid visitor of this region of the world, this book is the perfect guide for you.
-Read about all the amazing surprises you could find and all the must see places.
-Included in this book is the information about The Lake Assal, The Mousa Ali and everything in between.
+Discover Djibouti as you have never seen it before.
+Whether you are a first-time traveler or an avid visitor of this region of the world, this book is the perfect guide for you.
+Read about all the amazing surprises you could find and all the must-see places.
+Included in this book is the information about The Lake Assal, The Mousa Ali, and everything in between.

 For five millennia people have gathered along the shores of the Red Sea, but only in the past five decades have recreational divers delved beneath the waves.
 They flock here to explore the incredibly diverse underwater topography and marine life, as well as shipwrecks such as the Thistlegorm and the wrecks of Shahab Abu Nuhas.